RaghavendraTripathi/raghavendratripathi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Raghavendra Tripathi.
-I am currently a 4th year PhD student under the supervision of Prof. Soumik Pal.
+I am Raghavendra Tripathi, currently a 4th year PhD student at the University of Washington, Seattle.
+I am working under the supervision of [Prof. Soumik Pal](https://sites.math.washington.edu/~soumik/).